bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 * Using HTTP PUSH_PROMISE frames.
 This attack is prevented by disabling PUSH_PROMISE at the proxy ({{proxy}}).
 * By also acting as a client and sending requests designed to replace the Access Description in the cache before it expires:
   - By sending requests with a "Cache-Control: no-cache" or similar directive.
-It is prevented by the response's "Cache-Control: public, immutable" directives, which are verified by the client ({{client}}).
+This is prevented by the response's "Cache-Control: public, immutable" directives, which are verified by the client ({{client}}).
   - By filling the cache with new entries, causing its previous Access Description to be evicted.  {{proxy}} describes some possible mitigations.

 A malicious client could use the proxy to send abusive traffic to any destination on the internet.
 Abuse concerns can be mitigated by imposing a rate limit at the proxy ({{proxy}}).